 Place the juices in a saucepan, make sure you get out all the meaty bits from the tray. add the stock and bring to a simmer.
 Add the water to the cornflour in a cup and stir to mix well.
 When the juices are simmering stir the cornflour briskly in and repeat if it is still too thin for a gravy.
 Season to taste.
 If the cornflour forms lumps in the gravy just pass it through a sieve.OR I simply thicken with Bisto gravy granules, trust me it's good as well as super quick.

-Depending on how long the meat is out of the oven I will put it back in at about 180 C/350 F/Gas Mark 4 covered with silver foil to warm back up.
+Depending on how long the meat is out of the oven I will put it back in at about 180 C/350 F/Gas Mark 4 covered with silver foil to warm back up and get to temperature.
 Another thing I have done is to carve the meat and then put in a roasting tray and cover with the gravy.
-You can then reheat, ideally covered with a large piece of baking paper that has been run under the tap, scrunched up and then flattened out over the meat, followed by a top layer of silver foil.
-A bit of a faff but it keeps the meat so fresh if that's the right word!
+You can then reheat to temperature, ideally covered with a large piece of baking paper that has been run under the tap, scrunched up and then flattened out over the meat, followed by a top layer of silver foil.
+A bit of a faff but it keeps the meat so fresh, if that's the right word!

 When ready simply carve and Apply to Sunday Face with all the trimmings until it hurts.

 The amount of juices made do vary with each piece of brisket.
 I generally add 500 mls of beef stock however sometimes I only need to add 250 mls.